thydominik/Dissipative-Lindbladian-Evolution/README.md

 The main body of the code is located in the _core_ folder of the repository.
 In order to use the package call pathimport.m, which will add all relevant subfolders from the _core_ to the Matlab path.

-Please note that this code was made for research porpouses.
+Please note that this code was made for research purposes.
 ```
 pathimport
 ```
-After this the example folders contains 3 slightly different examples on using the code.
+After this the example folder contains 3 slightly different examples on using the code.
 These scripts contain a step-by-step solution to three slightly different problems.

 ## Circuit elements
 This subfolder contains the main building blocks for a quantum circuit and measurements.